 But we also venture outside the banking environment.
-We offer EmpowerCamp in Austria, Romania and Turkey – a five-week programme to help customers understand their financial profile and take steps to improve their finances.
+We offer EmpowerCamp in Austria, and Romania– a five-week programme to help customers understand their financial profile and take steps to improve their finances.

 Products and services are similar across banks.
 We differentiate ourselves by going a step further and innovating to create tools that help customers make better financial decisions.

 In Australia, Everyday Roundup allows customers to round up card purchases to the nearest dollar, then moves the difference to their savings or mortgage account.
 This makes it easier and more convenient to save money or pay off your home loan.
 The 300,000 ING customer accounts using Everyday Roundup saved a total of AUD 81 million (€46.6 million) in 70 million transactions.

 When it comes to investments, our digital investment advisors help give customers precise and intelligent investment solutions, like My Money Coach in Spain and Coach Epargne in France.

 In many cases, we partner with others to accelerate innovation.
 We’re involved with developing apps like Minna, which shows all of a customer’s subscriptions in one place.
 This helps them maintain control and avoid paying extra for subscriptions they no longer use or need.

 Our involvement in both the communities we operate in and in developing countries also contributes to financial health.
 Here are a few examples.

 Our long-term Power for Youth partnership with UNICEF helps empower adolescents with the social and financial knowledge and skills needed to build a brighter future.
 We’ve reached over 500,000 adolescents since 2015.